troyanskiy/ngx-resource-handler-ngx-http/README.md

 It's implementation of `ResourceHandler` which uses Angular `HttpClient`

+# If you are using Angular 5, please use @ngx-resource/handler-ngx-http 5.x

 ## How to install and setup it
 ```bash
 & npm i --save @ngx-resource/core @ngx-resource/handler-ngx-http